itzr/___technologies/docker/architecture/ARCHITECTURE_OVERVIEW.md

 #### Basic

-- DockerFile
+- DockerFile: Define the contents and startup behavior of a single container
-- Docker Compose file
+- Docker Compose file: Defines a multi-container application

 #### Intermediate